DORA-Ready: 12-Point Framework for Cybersecurity Vendor Selection

-1. Align Threat Scenarios to Your Risk Profile
+1. Align Threat Scenarios to Your Bank's Risk Profile

 2. Set Clear, Measurable Success Metrics